Risk Management in Trading

 As you can see, although you have won only 50% of the times, you still ended up with a $10,000 gain.

-In real trading, things are not always that easy as you might not get a fixed 3:1 risk to reward ratio for every trade.
+In real trading, things are not always that easy as you might not get a fixed 3:1 reward to risk ratio for every trade.

-In general, taking trades under the 1:1 risk to reward ratio can be quite tricky as you are essentially losing more than you are winning.
+In general, taking trades under the 1:1 reward to risk ratio can be quite tricky as you are essentially losing more than you are winning.